Ium101/Interactive-Image-Overlay-Z/USER_MANUAL.md

 After selecting your images, you will be prompted to choose a folder where the new, processed images will be saved.

 #### Step 5: Configure Options
-A series of dialog boxes will appear, allowing you to customize how the overlay is applied:
-1.  **Auto-recolor for contrast:** You will be asked if you want to automatically adjust the overlay's tone based on the background. **Answering "Yes" is highly recommended.**
+A graphical interface will appear with real-time preview.
+You can:
+1.  **Choose Position:** Select from 9 positions (corners, edges, and center) using buttons in a 3×3 grid.
-2.  **Overlay Size:** Enter a value to set the overlay's height.
-You can use pixels (e.g., `150`) or a percentage of the target image's height (e.g., `10%`).
-Leave it blank to use a default size.
+2.  **Set Size:** Use a slider to adjust the overlay size as a percentage of the image height.
-3.  **Opacity:** Enter a percentage from 0 to 100 to set the transparency. `100` is fully opaque, while `50` is semi-transparent.
-4.  **Position:** Enter where you want the overlay to be placed.
-Options are: `top left`, `top right`, `bottom left`, or `bottom right`.
+3.  **Set Opacity:** Use a slider to control transparency (0-100%).
+4.  **Set Padding:** Adjust top/bottom and left/right padding (in pixels) for precise positioning.
+5.  **Auto-adjust Tone:** Enable/disable automatic tone adjustment based on the background brightness.
+6.  **Choose Color Mode:** Select between original color, auto-tone, or custom color.

+You have two workflows:
+- **Quick Mode:** Skip the "Apply" step and go straight to "Process All Images" to apply the current settings to all selected images at once.
+- **Detailed Mode:** Click "Apply to This Image" for each image to customize them individually, then click "Process All Images" to process only the images you applied settings to.

+You can also skip specific images by clicking "Skip This Image" - they won't be processed.

 #### Step 6: Processing
-Once all options are set, a progress window will appear, showing the status as each image is processed.
-When the process is complete, a success message will be displayed, and the application will close.
+Click "Process All Images" to begin.
+A success message will show how many images were processed.
 Your new images will be in the output folder you selected.

 ### 4. Explanation of Options

 #### Auto-Recolor for Contrast
 This is the application's most powerful feature.
-When enabled, it analyzes the area behind the overlay on each image.
+When enabled, it analyzes the area behind the overlay on each image and automatically adjusts the tone:
 -   If the area is **dark**, the overlay is automatically made **lighter**.
 -   If the area is **light**, the overlay is automatically made **darker**.
 This ensures your overlay is always easy to see.

+#### Position
+You can place the overlay in 9 different positions: all four corners, the four edges (top, bottom, left, right centers), and the center of the image.

-#### Overlay Size
+#### Size
-You can define the size in two ways:
--   **Pixels (e.g., `150`):** Sets a fixed height in pixels.
--   **Percentage (e.g., `10%`):** Makes the overlay's height a percentage of the target image's height.
-This is great for maintaining a consistent relative size across images of different dimensions.
+The overlay size is set as a percentage of the target image's height.
+For example, `10%` means the overlay will be 10% of the image's height.
+This maintains consistent sizing across images of different dimensions.

 #### Opacity
-This controls how transparent the overlay is.
-A value of `100` (or `100%`) means it's fully visible, while lower values make it more subtle.
+Controls how transparent the overlay is.
+A value of `100` means it's fully visible, while `50` is semi-transparent.

-#### Position
+#### Padding
-You can place the overlay in any of the four corners of the image.
-If you enter an invalid option or leave it blank, it will default to the bottom right.
+Allows you to fine-tune the position by adding extra space from the edges:
+-   **Top/Bottom Padding:** Distance from top or bottom edge.
+-   **Left/Right Padding:** Distance from left or right edge.

 ### 5. Troubleshooting